gitronald/IPtoCountry_archive/README.md

 [1] 3021215650
 ```

-_Step 3 - Lookup Location Assigned to IP Integers in a Database_
+#### Step 3 - Lookup Location Assigned to IP Integers in a Database -------
 ``` {r}
 > IP_lookup(3021215650)
 ```